How to Build a House Extension

 Materials to use in your house extension

-Your original home may have been constructed using bricks and mortar, but there are other options for you to consider.
+Your original home may have been constructed using bricks and mortar, but you should consider other options.

-Our SIP Panels are particularly suited for a single-storey extension and will significantly reduce your extension costs.
+Our SIP Panels are particularly suited for single-storey extensions and will significantly reduce your extension costs.

 Build costs can spiral during a traditional build, but you can get a fixed quick quote from our website to give you an idea of the cost of a SIP extension for your home.